pairshaped/curlingio-docs/docs/event-management/draw-schedule.md

 **Important: Regenerating an existing schedule will wipe it out and start from scratch.**

+The auto-generation will use matching [draw schedule templates](/docs/club-management/draw-schedule-templates) provided by Curling I/O or custom templates specific to your club.
+If there's more than one matching draw schedule template, you will be prompted to choose which one to use.

+If there are no matching draw schedule templates, then we will attempt to auto-assemble your draw schedule.
-The auto-generation is usually a good starting place, but you may need to make some manual tweaks.
+This is usually a good starting place, but you may need to make some manual tweaks.

 ## Manual Scheduling